The Cultic Area in Caesarea

 A Rare Find From Recent Excavations

-An important and rare discovery was recently uncovered in front of the temple – a foundation of a large stone altar which stands inside a temple open to the sky, similar to the “Peace Altar” (the “Ara Pacis”) of Augustus in Rome.
+An important and rare discovery was recently uncovered in front of the temple – a foundation of a large stone altar that stands inside a temple open to the sky, similar to the “Peace Altar” (the “Ara Pacis”) of Augustus in Rome.
 This altar was used for sacrificial offerings in honor of Emperor Augustus.
 Next to the altar, the foundations of other altars, small in size, were exposed.
-According to the diggers, dozens of deep pits discovered in the excavation around the main altar were intended to hold torches or flags (symbols of the Roman Legion that the soldiers carried on poles).
+According to the diggers, dozens of deep pits discovered around the main altar were intended to hold torches or flags (symbols of the Roman Legion that the soldiers carried on poles).

 The Cultic Area in Caesarea in the Byzantine Era

 At the end of the fifth century, there was a fundamental change in the sacred compound in the Byzantine period.
 On top of the foundations of the Temple of Augustus and the Goddess of Rome, an octagonal church was erected.
 The altar built by Herod was dismantled, and a new entrance and staircase were built on the site, connecting the pier to the church.
 The Byzantine church was lavishly decorated and revetted in marble.
-Recently a marble ram was found during the archaeological excavations conducted in the area of the cultic area in Caesarea.
-The marble ram was unearthed near a Byzantine-era church (6th – 7th centuries CE) in Caesarea in December 2015.

 In ancient Christianity, Jesus was not portrayed as a person.
 Instead, symbols were used, one of which was the ram.
 It may or may not be a coincidence.
 The statue might have been part of the decoration of a Byzantine church at Caesarea.

-“In Christian art the ram is often depicted carried on the shoulders of the ‘Good Shepherd’ (that is, Jesus, who is portrayed as the shepherd tending his flock), and sometimes the ram is situated to the left or right of Jesus,” the scientists said.
-In that context its important to stress out that in Christianity the ram, like the lamb, represents the faithful, or Jesus himself, whose anguish and death was meant according to Christian belief to atone for original sin (the origin of the image is in John 29:1)
+“In Christian art, the ram is often depicted carried on the shoulders of the ‘Good Shepherd’ (that is, Jesus, who is portrayed as the shepherd tending his flock), and sometimes the ram is situated to the left or right of Jesus,” the scientists said.

 The Cultic Area in Caesarea in the Muslim Period

 Caesarea was lost for good by the Byzantines to the Muslim conquest in 640.
 Archaeological excavations discovered a destruction layer connected to the Muslim conquest of the city.
-Some newer research posits that there was no destruction caused by the Persians in 614 and Muslim Arabs in 640, but rather a gradual economic decline accompanied by the Christian aristocracy fleeing from the city.
+Some newer research posits that there was no destruction caused by the Persians in 614 and Muslim Arabs in 640, but rather a gradual economic decline accompanied by the Christian aristocracy fleeing the city.

 In This Photo: Tourists Stepping Down the Restored Platform That Lead to the Temple of Rome